 Creating an Inclusive Campus Conference

-The fifth annual conference will be held May 22-23 and is designed to feature key developments in fulfilling our commitment to intentional diversity and global learning at Augsburg College.
-It includes a keynote session focused on one aspect of creating an engaged, inclusive learning community, and concurrent session tracks devoted to: respecting all students, embedding diversity and global learning in the curriculum, and developing our community.
-The conference is co-sponsored by CTL, the Office of International Programs, Human Resources, Student Affairs, and General Education.
+The fifth annual conference was held May 22-23 and was designed to feature key developments in fulfilling our commitment to intentional diversity and global learning at Augsburg College.
 For more information, see 2013 Creating an Inclusive Campus: Conference Schedule.

 Focus on Our Neighbors